-While you’re building your coupon stockpile, make sure you’re rotating things and paying attention to expiration dates.
+While you’re building your coupon stockpile, (learn how to build a stockpile with these KCL tips) make sure you’re rotating things and paying attention to expiration dates.

 Some items don’t have expiration dates, but you still need to get rid of them after a certain amount of time.

 How can you tell when an item is no longer at its best, or even when it could be dangerous?

 Here’s a simple guide to knowing when some of your common household items are ready to be tossed.